 Present value of future profits is calculated without considering factors that have asymmetric impacts on future profits with respect to changes in economic assumptions.
 For this reason, the present value of future profits includes the intrinsic value of financial options and guarantees, such as policyholders' dividends, but does not include the time value of financial options and guarantees, which is calculated separately.
+Future renewals of group insurance business are included.
 The discount rate is evaluated by adding the spread adjustment to the risk-free rate, taking the current discussion in Insurance Capital Standard (ICS) and Japanese economic value-based solvency regulations into consideration.